Learn how to cook a porterhouse steak in a cast iron skillet. This simple meal is healthy and tastes like a steakhouse dinner you can make tonight!

 - Season both sides generously with salt and freshly ground pepper.

-- Heat the pan over medium-high heat.
+- Heat the pan over medium-high heat and add a little avocado oil.

 - Place the steak in the pan and cook for 4 minutes.